-As Covid rages, the world is at risk of losing an increase in tuberculosis | ExBulletin
+As COVID rages, the world is at risk of losing an increase in tuberculosis | ExBulletin

 Thokozile Phili Nkhoma, a board member of the Stop TB Partnership and a representative of the community, compared the world’s response to two different respiratory illnesses.

-“In less than a year, the vaccine was developed and is now being deployed to contain and hopefully end Covid-19,” she said.
+“In less than a year, the vaccine was developed and is currently being deployed to contain COVID-19 and, if possible, end it,” she said.

 “But tuberculosis has existed since the days of Pharaoh, but the only vaccine approved is 100 years old and does not work perfectly.
 First-line tuberculosis treatment is decades ago and drug resistance It is increasing.